ViniciusEderman/servNodejsExpress/README.md

 # 🤞 In this project, you will to saw my aplication with express and nodemailer 🤞
- I made this project to improve my backend capabilities
+ I made this project to improve my backend skills
  <br>

 # 🖥️ About the future of the project: